pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 Starting from v1.1.10, the tidb-lightning Helm chart saves the [TiDB Lightning checkpoint information](https://docs.pingcap.com/tidb/stable/tidb-lightning-checkpoints) in the directory of the source data.
 When the a new tidb-lightning job is running, it can resume the data import according to the checkpoint information.

-For version earlier than v1.1.10, you can modify `config` in `values.yaml` to save the checkpoint information in the target TiDB cluster, other MySQL-compatible databases or a shared storage directory.
+For versions earlier than v1.1.10, you can modify `config` in `values.yaml` to save the checkpoint information in the target TiDB cluster, other MySQL-compatible databases or a shared storage directory.
 For more information, refer to [TiDB Lightning checkpoint](https://docs.pingcap.com/tidb/stable/tidb-lightning-checkpoints).

-If the target TiDB cluster has enabled TLS between components (`spec.tlsCluster.enabled: true`), refer to [Generate certificates for components of the TiDB cluster](enable-tls-between-components.md#generate-certificates-for-components-of-the-tidb-cluster) to genereate a server-side certificate for TiKV Importer, and configure `tlsCluster.enabled: true` in `values.yaml` to enable TLS between components.
+If TLS between components has been enabled on the target TiDB cluster (`spec.tlsCluster.enabled: true`), refer to [Generate certificates for components of the TiDB cluster](enable-tls-between-components.md#generate-certificates-for-components-of-the-tidb-cluster) to genereate a server-side certificate for TiDB Lightning, and configure `tlsCluster.enabled: true` in `values.yaml` to enable TLS between components.

 If the target TiDB cluster has enabled TLS for the MySQL client (`spec.tidb.tlsClient.enabled: true`), configure `tlsClient.enabled: true` in `values.yaml` to enable TiDB Lightning to connect to the TiDB server using TLS.